Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Application

-In terms of model assessment, we can use the completed variogram matrices to evaluate the goodness of fit. \cref{fig:applicationGamma} compares the values of the empirical extremal variogram $\widehat \Gamma$ to the variogram estimates implied by the fitted graphical model $\widehat \Gamma^G$ for graph $G$ being the flight graph, the extremal minimum spanning tree and the optimal \eglearn{} graph, respectively.
-Here we use the corresponding extremal correlations obtained as $\chi = 2 - 2\Phi(\sqrt{\Gamma}/2)$ for a \HR{} distribution with variogram matrix $\Gamma$, where $\Phi$ is the standard normal distribution function and all functions are applied componentwise.
-The results confirm the likelihood considerations and, in particular, a tree model is clearly not flexible enough to model all extremal dependencies in this data set.
+The completed variogram matrices also serve to assess the fitted model and evaluate its goodness of fit. \cref{fig:applicationGamma} compares the values of the empirical extremal variogram $\widehat \Gamma$ to the variogram estimates implied by the fitted graphical model $\widehat \Gamma^G$ for graph $G$ being the flight graph, the extremal minimum spanning tree and the optimal \eglearn{} graph, respectively.
+The extremal correlations are $\chi = 2 - 2\Phi(\sqrt{\Gamma}/2)$ for a \HR{} distribution with variogram matrix $\Gamma$, where $\Phi$ is the standard normal distribution function and all functions are applied componentwise.
+The results confirm the likelihood considerations and, in particular, convincingly show that a tree model is not flexible enough to capture all extremal dependencies in this data set.
+It is worthwhile to note that this finding is in contrast to the results of the application to river flow data in \cref{sec:danube}, where the performance of the tree model is very similar to the \eglearn{} method, outperforming both the complete graph and the physical flow graph of the river network.
+This stresses the usefulness and applicability of our methodology in various situations with different amounts of sparsity.